tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 2. Replace the contents of weatherdata.md with the following content: [aviator-weatherdata.md](/learnapidoc/assets/files/aviator-weatherdata.md).

     {: .note}
     Normally, you would build the Jekyll project locally to make sure it looks right.
-But since that's beyond the scope of this tutorial, we'll just commit it to GitHub and have Cloud Cannon build it.
+But since that's beyond the scope of this tutorial, we'll just commit it to GitHub and have CloudCannon build it.

 3. Then add the files to Git tracking, commit, and push to origin: